gfngfn/apbuf/README.md

 ## Syntax of configuration files

 ```
-s ::= (a string literal enclosed by double quotation marks)
+stringlit ::= (a string literal enclosed by double quotation marks)
 ident ::= (a lowercased identifier)
 x ::= (a lowercased identifier with a preceding dollar sign)